 In comparison to the relative rarity of tool use observed in wild populations, such activities are common in rehabilitant, ex-captive, and semi-wild orangutans.
 At Tanjung Puting in Borneo, semi-wild ex-captive orangutans were observed using sticks to dig holes, jab at other orangutans, stir liquids, rake objects from fires, prying loose objects and as an arm extender to reach far away objects (Russon et al, 2009; Russon, 2004).
 Sticks and branches seem to be an important part of ex-captive innovation, with similar activities at other rehabilitation sites having been observed.
 At Ketambe in Sumatra orangutans were observed using sticks to open fruit, disturb ant nests, probe rat burrows and poke other animals in cages (Russon et al, 2009), and at a rehabilitation center in Ketapang, West Borneo, a female adult orangutan was observed using a stick to try and pry open the lock on her cage.

 Human-made objects available are often used, and orangutans raised in their vicinity have proved to be expert imitators, with orangutans at Tanjung Puting being observed putting together make-shift clothes out of leaves and rags, putting rice on to ‘plates’ of bark, trying to put mosquito nets overnight nests, breaking in to buildings and commandeering dugout canoes (Galdikas 1982 & 1995).
 American Sign Language (ASL) lessons conducted by OURF president Gary Shapiro on ex-captive females Princess (Shapiro, 1982) and Rinnie (Shapiro & Galdikas, 1999) at this site demonstrated that orangutans were just as able to communicate with humans via this medium as were the famous signing chimpanzees and gorillas, although Princess and other orangutans did seem to be generally more reluctant to converse about topics other than food.
+A recent study on intentional gestural signals of wild Bornean orangutans identified 21 types of such signals that led to acquiring 8 types of goals (Knox, et al., 2019) suggesting a natural behavioral substrate for the inculcation of a human trained language.

 A number of reasons have been put forward to explain the discrepancy in the level of tool use, tool manipulation and innovation observed between wild and ex-captive orangutan populations.
 Why, if orangutans at rehabilitation centers are intelligent enough to make and manipulate tools for their own gain, why do they generally not do so in the wild?